Liquid Cooling for Lasers

 Laser Diode and Laser Crystal Thermal Management

 Failure to manage waste heat properly can result in beam quality degradation, wavelength shift and damage to critical laser components.
 Like many other high-power devices, laser diodes and laser crystals need thermal management systems to operate effectively and efficiently.
-A laser must consistently maintain its designed operating temperature under power to maximize beam strength and quality.
+A laser must consistently maintain its designed operating temperature under laser power to maximize beam strength and quality.

 Mikros’ microchannel cooling solutions regulate the temperature of laser diodes and crystals by circulating coolant evenly across the heated surfaces.
 The lower thermal mass of the coolant in a microchannel provides lower thermal resistance, effectively carrying power away from the diode or crystal, keeping temperature rise to a minimum.
-Coolant flow can be adjusted by millimeter-size divisions to target high power areas of a laser surface and minimize temperature gradients.
+Coolant flow can be adjusted by millimeter-size divisions to target high power areas of a laser surface and minimize temperature control gradients.

 Laser Heat Load